top of page

 Planting Cover Crops

-Plant your cover crop strategically in the fall so that in will grow faster than the weeds in the spring.
+Plant your cover crop strategically in the fall so that it will grow faster than the weeds in the spring.
 Maximum effects are achieved by planting early in the fall or in the late summer into a prepared seedbed followed by irrigation to increase germination, early growth, and soil cover.

 Cover Crop Seedbed Preparation